Emerging Infectious Diseases – South East Asia Research Collaboration Hub

 Our Innovative Approach

 EID-SEARCH employs a multidisciplinary approach that combines modeling to target geographic and taxonomic sampling targets with on-the-ground zoonotic disease surveillance in human and wildlife populations to better anticipate and identify early spillover events and pre-empt outbreaks of emerging viruses.
-The biological characterization is to assess the spillover risk of viruses and enables evaluation of existing countermeasure technologies.
+The biological characterization is to assess the spillover risk of viruses and enable evaluation of existing countermeasure technologies.
 Strategic surveillance among both high-risk communities with extensive animal contact and syndromic clinical populations who present with signs of novel viral emergence allows us to identify risk of viral spillover in an early warning system approach.

 The research at EID-SEARCH will advance our understanding of the risk of novel viral emergence in a uniquely important region.
 It will also strengthen in-country research capacity by linking local infectious disease scientists with an international collaborative network that has proven capacity to conduct this work and produce significant findings.
-The body of EID-SEARCH and its collaborative network, experience, and skillset will act as a unique early warning system for novel EIDs of any etiology threatening to emerge in this hottest of the EID hotspots.
+The body of EID-SEARCH and its collaborative network, experience, and skillset will act as a unique early warning system for novel EIDs of any etiology threatening to emerge in this hottest of EID hotspots.